teo-ma/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 1. A GitHub personal access token (PAT) with appropriate permissions is required to set up and complete this lab - [Follow this link](https://github.com/settings/tokens/new?scopes=repo&description=GitHub%20Secrets%20CLI) to quickly set up a GitHub personal access token with the required permissions.
 Save the obtained PAT as it will be needed by future steps.

+> Note: Make sure to also select the `workflow` and `admin:org read:org` permission scopes in addition to the `repo` scopes already selected when visiting the aforementioned link.

 2. Set the following environment variables in an Azure Cloud Shell terminal.

    ```bash